developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 The `pinned_activity` is the activity the shortcut links to, and is returned by the `ShortcutInfo.getPackage()` method.

-Refer to the sample code below to see this the context of the `enterprisehomescreen.xml` file.
+Refer to the examples below to see this the context of the `enterprisehomescreen.xml` file.

 Notes: